monkeysppp/VBRotations/README.md

 - Attack/Cover and defense plays
 - Should the "action" be sticky when switching rotations?
 - Keyboard shortcuts?
 Can javascript catch them?

+# License
+This project is released under the Apache 2.0 license.
+The full License can be found in the License.md file.